Sandro444/nestjs-react-basic-blog/README.md

 # nestjs-react-basic-blog

-### basic blog built with nestj react. not fully developed.
+### basic blog built with nestjs react. not fully developed.